 Help care for the land, water and cultural resources along the Clarion River by respecting wildlife, nature and other recreationists.
-It is important to wash footwear, boats and vehicles to minimize the spread of invasive species from one place to another.
-"Leave No Trace," a national outdoor ethics program, provides some guidelines to minimize your impact.
-For more information
+Washing footwear, boats and vehicles minimizes the spread of invasive species from one place to another.
+"Leave No Trace," a national outdoor ethics program, provides

-- 1. Plan ahead and prepare

-- 2. Travel and camp on durable surfaces 3.
-Dispose of waste properly

-- 4. Leave what you find
+1. Plan and prepare 2.
+Travel and camp on durable surfaces 3.
+Dispose of waste properly 4.
+Leave what you find 5.
+Minimize campfires 6.
+Respect wildlife 7.
+Be considerate of other visitors

-- 5. Minimize campfire impacts

-- 6. Respect wildlife

-- 7. Be considerate of other visitors